microsoft/manageability-toolkits/README.md

 ![Sample output with no parameters](/docs/images/sampleOutputNoParams.png)

-5. Lastly, the toolkit can use an existing action group.
+5. The toolkit can also use an existing action group.

 ``` powershell
 # Run core monitoring toolkit with an existing action group specified.